 With regard to treating heart disease, in addition to medical therapy (usually drugs), the two main courses are currently bypass surgery and heart stents.
 Bypass surgery involves taking a healthy blood vessel from somewhere in the body and attaching it to the blocked artery, allowing blood to flow around the blockage.
 Stenting – commonly known as part of a process called angioplasty – which includes inserting a small tube into the blocked passageway to keep it open, so blood can flow through it.
-It recently surfaced that famed astronaut Neil Armstrong died due to complications from bypass surgery.
+In 2019 it surfaced that famed astronaut Neil Armstrong died due to complications from bypass surgery.
 As this type of treatment actually has a higher success rate than stents, Armstrong’s unexpected death renews the debate about which course of treatment is the best, safest one to combat heart disease.

 Here are three reasons in favor of heart stents as the treatment of choice, and three reasons in favor of bypass surgery.